Michionlion/allegheny-cs-setup/windows-steps.md

 #### Install

 Run the following commands in a command prompt window in administrator mode.
+A small note, however: if you run the last command (`mklink`) and get something like "No directory found", run `where python` to find what should replace `C:\Python36`; note that the printed directory will include `\python.exe` which you should not include.
+The goal is to create a link named `python3.exe` that points to `python.exe` in the installation directory.
+If you have any trouble with this step let a TA know!

 ```
 $ choco install python -y --version 3.6.3
 $ choco install ruby -y
+$ mklink "C:\Python36\python3.exe" "C:\Python36\python.exe"
 ```

 Now you should close and reopen another administrator teminal window and run the following commands: